AI-Hypercomputer/xpk/docs/contributing.md

 git commit -m "My cool new feature"

-# Manually format code by running:
+# If you need, you can also manually format code by running:
 pyink .
 ```